The first remedy pursued

 This wasn’t about procedure.
 It was about principle.
 And the moment Hughes sought validation through back channels, the arbitration ceased to be a legal process—it became a performance, staged to protect reputations and bury accountability.

 I had meticulously outlined the procedural flaws and ethical breaches to Laurie James, believing that the Institute of Arbitrators would uphold its standards.
 But Dr Hughes chose silence.
 He chose containment.
-He chose to ignore the ethical obligations that came with his role—obligations to me, to the other claimants, and to the integrity of the arbitration itself.
+He decided to ignore the ethical obligations that came with his role—obligations to me, to the other claimants, and to the integrity of the arbitration itself.

 What sinister and treacherous undercurrents were twisting the process so tightly that even the arbitrator feared disclosure?

-🧩 Coordinated Deception and Institutional Complicity
+Coordinated Deception and Institutional Complicity

 Even more damning, Rundell admitted in that same letter that my accountant, Derek Ryan, was correct: Rundell’s financial report was incomplete.
 This breach of integrity should have rendered the arbitration findings invalid.
-Instead, Dr. Hughes weaponised Rundell’s false letter in his own communication to Laurie James, further entrenching the deception.
+Instead, Dr Hughes weaponised Rundell’s false letter in his own communication to Laurie James, further entrenching the deception.

-🌍 Public Interest and Ongoing Influence
+Public Interest and Ongoing Influence

 It is deeply troubling that both Dr Hughes and Mr Rundell continue to turn a blind eye to the truth surrounding their decisions.
 Their deliberate disregard for these serious allegations not only casts a shadow over their credibility but also raises alarming questions about their commitment to transparency and integrity.
 As they carry on in their influential roles—Dr. Hughes as Principal Legal Representative at Davies Collison Cave's Lawyers and Mr Rundell managing arbitration centres in two major cities—they seem unconcerned by the potential repercussions of their silence.
 This negligence is concerning and paints a treacherous picture of the ethical landscape in which they operate, leaving the public to wonder what else they might be hiding.